 The core of the program consists of twelve 1.5 credit mini-courses, four each in mathematics, computer science, and statistics.
 This portion of the program is designed to ensure a common knowledge base in the three disciplines.
 Most students are expected to bypass some core classes.
-Any core courses that are waived are replaced by graduate and approved undergraduate elective courses offered within the department and approved graduate courses offered outside the department.
+Any core courses that are waived are replaced by elective courses offered within the department and approved graduate courses offered outside the department.
 Each course in the core curriculum has a computational component using a software package or programming language related to that particular core topic.
 After completing the core courses, students have a facility with at least two computer algebra software packages, Java, UNIX, and one statistical software package.

 |CPMA 511||Logic and Proof|